postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)

 Click **Generate Collection** to generate a collection from this schema.
 After the collection is generated, it is not automatically linked to an API.
-Go ahead and link the collection explicitly to an API.

-Currently, there is no option to delete the schema.
+You can go ahead and link the collection explicitly to an API or any specific version of your API.
+Note that currently there is no option to delete the schema.

 #### Importing a file

 To import an existing schema, click **Add Schema** and select *Import file*.
 Navigate to the location, select the file, and click open.
 The schema populates in the editor.
-You can now edit the schema and save the changes.
+You can now edit the schema and save your changes.

 Other supported schemas are: